Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning

 One of the earliest approaches embeds analytical control equations directly into spiking networks. \citet{slijkhuis2023closed} developed closed-form spike coding controllers, \citet{agliati2025spiking} introduced predictive spiking control for linear systems, and \citet{traub2021dynamic} extended this paradigm with recurrent spiking networks for dynamic action inference.
 Such controllers offer elegance and interpretability, drawing inspiration from control theory, but typically rely on one-step least-squares optimization rather than learning.
 As a result, they depend heavily on accurate system models and often lack robustness to unmodeled dynamics in real-world environments.

 Moving beyond purely analytical formulations, a large body of work has investigated bio-inspired local plasticity. \citet{fernandez2021biological} implemented STDP-like adaptation for robotic arm reaching, \citet{juarez2022r} applied R-STDP to arm control with changing friction, and \citet{chen2020bio} developed a bio-inspired controller for a 4-DoF arm.
+Complementary to plasticity-driven controllers, compact bio-inspired neuromorphic SNN controllers have also been proposed to produce smooth reaching dynamics for multi-DoF arms \citep{polykretis2023bioinspired}.
 Building on the Neural Engineering Framework (NEF), \citet{dewolf2016spiking}, \citet{iacob2020models}, and \citet{marrero2024novel} applied NEF-based models to arm control, linking adaptive computation, cognition, and robotics, with later Loihi-based extensions to 7-DoF arms \citep{dewolf2023neuromorphic}.
 Beyond arm reaching, \citet{schmidgall2023synaptic} proposed synaptic motor adaptation for locomotion, while \citet{jiang2025fully} introduced a fully spiking locomotion controller.
 These approaches make use of data-driven adaptation and offer some biological plausibility, but they remain limited to relatively low-complexity tasks and do not yet scale to high-DoF continuous control.